akabago/Assignment_Answers_BioProgChallenges/Assignment4/README.md

 To top off this analysis we could analyze the expression patterns in both species to assure that they express similiary, thing that would provide more evidence if they are actually ortologues.

-Another idea would be using metagenomics tools already implemented as eggNOG-Mapper (http://eggnog-mapper.embl.de/).
+Another idea would be using metagenomic tools already implemented as eggNOG-Mapper (http://eggnog-mapper.embl.de/).

 # Bibliography